citp/privacy-policy-historical/h/hu/hub/hubdoc.com.md

 This Privacy Policy has been prepared by Hubdoc™ Inc. (“Hubdoc”).
 This Privacy Policy sets out the manner in which Hubdoc collects, uses, discloses and otherwise manages personal information.
 This Privacy Policy applies to the privacy practices on our website, www.hubdoc.com (the “Website”).

-Hubdoc has been received TRUSTe's Privacy Seal signifying that this privacy statement and our practices have been reviewed for compliance with the TRUSTe program viewable on the validation page available by clicking the TRUSTe seal.
-The TRUSTe program covers only information that is collected through this website, http://www.hubdoc.com and does not cover information that may be collected through our mobile applications and software downloaded from the website.

-If you have unresolved privacy or data use concern that we have not addressed satisfactorily, please contact TRUSTe at <https://feedback-form.truste.com/watchdog/request>
+If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S.-based third party dispute resolution provider (free of charge) at <https://feedback-form.truste.com/watchdog/request>

 Collection & use of personal information